gardener/gardener/docs/usage/tolerations.md

+---
+title: Taints and Tolerations for Seeds and Shoots
+---

 # Taints and Tolerations for `Seed`s and `Shoot`s

 Similar to [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for `Node`s and `Pod`s in Kubernetes, the `Seed` resource supports specifying taints (`.spec.taints`, see [this example](../../example/50-seed.yaml#L48-L55)) while the `Shoot` resource supports specifying tolerations (`.spec.tolerations`, see [this example](../../example/90-shoot.yaml#L268-L269)).